Frequently Asked Questions

 How is the Mirasol program different from other eating disorder programs?

 Mirasol is the only treatment center for eating disorders in the United States that offers authentic integrative treatment for the mind, body, spirit, and soul!
 We use a true empowerment approach and do not use punishment or control methods in client care.
 We want clients to learn to make healthy choices for recovery and the journey of their souls through life.
 It is through the integration of the mind, body, and spirit that healthy choices are available to our clients, often for the first time in their lives!
-We are also the pioneer and industry leader in the use of neurofeedback to treat eating disorders.

 I've had treatment before and it didn't do any good.
 What will be different this time?